editinghero/Unbroken/README.md

-# Unbroken Fitness
+# Unbroken

-A minimalist fitness tracking app designed to help you maintain consistency in your gym routine.
+A minimalist tracking app designed to help you maintain consistency in your dialy routine.
 Track your daily check-ins, build streaks, and stay motivated with clean, intuitive design.

+Can be used to track daily gym,study,your coding practice, extra

 **Download**: [Latest Release](https://github.com/editinghero/unbroken/releases)